Snacks for adults

 What Makes a Healthy Snack?

-If you are not sure if a snack is healthy, read the Nutrition Facts label.
-An updated Nutrition Facts label, which will begin appearing on products in 2018, provides more information on serving sizes and added sugars.
+If you are not sure if a snack is healthy, read the Nutrition Facts label, which provides information on serving size, calories, fat, sodium, and added sugars.

-Pay attention to the portion size given on the label.
+Pay attention to the serving size suggested on the label.
 It is easy to eat more than this amount.
-Never eat straight from the bag, always portion out an appropriate serving and put the container away before you start snacking.
+Never eat straight from the bag, but portion out an appropriate serving and put the container away before you start snacking.
 Avoid snacks that list sugar as one the first few ingredients.
 Nuts are a healthy snack, but the portion size is small, so if you snack straight from the bag, it is very easy to eat too many calories.

 Other factors to think about:

-- The size of the snack should be the right size, a good balance between enough calories to satisfy you, but still not too many to promote unwanted weight gain.
+- The size of the snack should reflect a good balance between enough calories to satisfy you, but still not too many to promote unwanted weight gain.

 - Pick foods that are low in fat and added sugar and high in fiber and water.
 You will consume fewer calories but stay full for longer.
 This means an apple is a healthier snack than a bag of chips.

 - Aim for fruits, vegetables, whole-grain snacks, and low-fat dairy.